marcelkooi/marcel-nextjs-blog/posts/3-how-typescript-can-fool-you.md

 Not quite.

-With TypeScript, you can't explicity enter a string as an argument to the `addTen` function (without throwing a TS error), but it will let you enter an argument of type `any` for an argument that has to be a number, which is what anything coming off the request body will be.
+With TypeScript, you can't explicity enter a string as an argument to the `addTen` function (without throwing a TS error), but it will let you enter an argument of type `any` for an argument that has to be a number.
+In this case, anything coming off the request body will be of type `any`, and to the compiler that means it _could_ be a number, so no complaints there.

+So what now?

+You have a few options:
+1. Leave the code as is, and make sure you only send in numbers (integers or floats) and not strings
+2. Change the code so that if you pass in a string, it gets parsed as an integer (e.g. `parseInt(input, 10)`)
+3. Add a runtime data validation library such as [joi](https://github.com/sideway/joi) or [io-ts](https://github.com/gcanti/io-ts)
+4. Keep returning wrong data (no judgment)

+Hope that helps!